Introduction

 Step 4

-Click the Download button to initiate the download process.
-The videos will be downloaded while you watch or can be added to the queue.
+Hit that Download button to kick off the download process.
+The videos will just be downloaded while you're watching, or you can throw them into your queue for later.

-If you’re also interested in downloading videos from other platforms like Bilibili, check out how to download bilibili videos for more options.
+In case you're also curious about grabbing stuff from other sites like Bilibili, maybe give our guide on how to download bilibili videos a quick look for some extra options.

 wayback machine video downloader